mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Proposed Solution: A multi kernel extreme learning machine (ELM)(MKELM) based for motor-imagery electroencephalogram(EEG) classification.

  ### Previous methods (Intro) & their limitations
- - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.

  - Linear Discriminant Analysis(LDA) works for pattern classification if the sample covariance matrices are similar among different classes.
 But ERD classification with LDA can cause overfitting.
 - Common spatial pattern(CSP) and SVM when they are used together, it becomes one of the most popular classifier for EEG data.
-Common spatial pattern is effective method for feature extraction of
+Common spatial pattern is effective method for feature extraction in classifying two classes of motor imagery EEG data and SVM has good generalization capability with adopted soft margin.

  ### Proposed Solution
+  - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)
  ### Reflection on how to adress the limitations of the paper (my ideas )